Hepatitis C has two kinds, acute and chronic. Today, we will look at acute Hepatitis C and understand its basics.

 Acute Hepatitis C is a type of Hepatitis C infection that lasts for only six months.
 People who are infected with it does not show any visible symptoms most of the time.
 According to health experts, if acute Hepatitis C symptoms do show up, they are typically non-specific and vague.

 For example, around 20% of those that manifest noticeable symptoms develop jaundice, or the yellowing of the skin and eyes.
 Sometimes, they may also experience appetite loss, vomiting, abdominal pain, nausea, low-grade fever, and fatigue.

 But, more frequently, no symptoms are experienced or seen, so a lot of those that have this disease do not know that they are infected.

 Between 15% and 30% of acute Hepatitis C patients are able to get rid of the virus even without treatment.
 Their bodies' immune systems are healthy enough to destroy all the viral particles and infected cells.

-The rest of acute Hepatitis c patients that fail to get better move on to develop chronic Hepatitis C, which may happen after six months since the start of infection.
-They are advised to undergo HCV RNA viral test to be able to diagnose the disease accurately and precisely.
+The rest of acute Hepatitis c patients that fail to get a better move on to develop chronic Hepatitis C, which may happen after six months since the start of infection.
+They are advised to undergo an HCV RNA viral test to be able to diagnose the disease accurately and precisely.